llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * The argument in all cases must be a positive integer expression.
-        * The `vector_length` argument must also be a constant or Clacc discards the clause and reports a warning diagnostic, which can be suppressed or converted to an error using the `-W{no-,error=}openacc-discarded-clause` command-line options.
+        * The `vector_length` argument must also be a constant or Clacc does not use the clause and reports a warning diagnostic, which can be suppressed or converted to an error using the `-W{no-,error=}openacc-ignored-clause` command-line options.
         * Notes:
             * OpenACC 2.6 specifies only that the arguments must be integer expressions.
 However, OpenMP specifies the